yuki-koyama/armature-proxy-mesh/README.md

 ## Motivation

-Animated armature objects (e.g., imported BVH data) cannot be rendered directly using Cycles or EEVEE.
-This add-on adds renderable proxy meshes to armature objects for visualization purposes.
+Animated armature objects (e.g., imported BVH motion capture data) cannot be rendered directly using Cycles or EEVEE unless they are skinned with meshes.
+This add-on adds renderable proxy meshes to armature objects for easy visualization.

 ## Usage